 Students should have their resume and cover letter reviewed by a CCE career advisor.
 Come to CCE for a 10 minute Quick Question session or schedule a 30 minute counseling appointment (212-854-5609).

 Before applying to any position, students should thoroughly research the organization and the position requirements.
 Confirm that the opportunity is something in which you are sincerely interested.
 Students should only apply to positions that match their skills and interests.

 Students should avoid sending out multiple resumes to multiple employers simply because they can.
 Students should be thoughtful about each application submitted and ensure their skills and interests appropriately match those outlined by the employer in the job description.

 Employers expect you to come prepared for interviews.
-This includes an understanding of the industry, their organization, and the position for which you are applying.
+This includes an understanding of the industry, their company or organization, and the position for which you are applying.
 Fine tune your ‘elevator pitch’, prepare questions for the interviewer and even schedule a practice interview with a CCE career advisor.
 Make yourself aware of all interview preparation services offered through CCE.

 Cancelling or Rescheduling an On-Campus Interview

 Students should never cancel interviews with insufficient time for the slot to be filled by another Columbia student.
 This behavior is damaging your own reputation, adversely affects other Columbia students, and wastes the time of employers.

 Students are permitted to cancel an interview at least two business days prior to the interview without penalty.
 Students can do so by contacting the Employer and Alumni Relations office at 212-854-9167 or firstname.lastname@example.org.

 Students can reschedule an interview timeslot by contacting the Employer and Alumni Relations office at least two business days prior to the interview; however, potential to reschedule is subject to availability.

 Students should NEVER cancel a first-round OCI for a second-round interview with another employer.
 Employers participating in OCI are required to give students 72 hours notice of a second round interview AND provide an alternate date if the first date represents a reasonable scheduling conflict for the student (including commitment to a first round on campus).

 Failure to cancel an OCI with at least two business days’ notice will result in the following: